Abhishek-1209/commentary-browser/README.md

 #  Commentary Browser

-This is a React-based project built as part of a frontend evaluation task for the interview process.

-The application fetches comments and posts from a public API, displays them in a table, and allows basic interaction such as searching, editing, and pagination.
+The is React-based application fetches comments and posts from a public API, displays them in a table, and allows basic interaction such as searching, editing, and pagination.

 ---